As our awareness of the climate crisis deepens, our relationship with the earth matters – maybe more than ever.

 If we allow ourselves to notice, we can learn to feel those pulls once more.

 I don’t think paying attention to the natural world should be the preserve of environmentalists or scientists.
+In fact, I think it is our duty as conscious human beings to see what is happening around us, and learn what it means.

 Began to notice the way my own moods and anxieties and joys played like clouds across the landscape, the way my life bloomed and bore fruit and stilled and shrivelled, one after the other, ever-shifting.